 - The Nice AirportXpress 110 express bus will take you directly from Terminal 1 (exit A0) and Terminal 2 (between exits A1 and A2) to Monaco, and even on to Menton.
 The ticket costs 22 euro one way, and 33 euro return.
 You can buy these at the ticket office next to the bus stop.
 The return trip is valid for an unlimited period of time, so you can use it to get to Monaco on Monday, and return to Nice airport on Saturday.
 The trip takes about 50 minutes.

 - Bus 100 to Monaco and Menton for 1.50 euro.
-This bus leaves from the Old Port in Nice, so you have to get there first using, for example, bus 9 from the Arenas stop (1 km from the airport, next to Phoenix Park).
-Bus 9 also goes along the Promenade des Anglais, which can be reached by bus 23 from the airport.
+This bus leaves from the Old Port in Nice, so you have to get there first using the T2 tram (get off at the last stop).
 Once at the port you buy a ticket for 1.5 euro to Monaco.
-The whole trip has a few changes and takes a lot of time, but it costs only 3 euros in total (or 1.5 euro with Ticket Azur).
+The whole trip costs only 3 euros in total (or 1.5 euro with Ticket Azur).

 - The regional train, TER.
 The Nice Saint-Augustin stop lies approximately 1.5 km from the airport (but in a straight line, much less).
 Trains leave for Monaco, Menton, and Cannes.
 A ticket to Monaco costs 5 euros, and the trip takes about 35 minutes.
 If you are planning a train trip, please check the schedule on the sncf.com website in advance.